gaggle-net/candidate-technical-assessment-exercise/INSTRUCTIONS.md

----
 #Instructions for the Person Search Service

 ---

 ## Summary of Functionality
 This demo web service presents you with an index page containing a single input field.
-Upon clicking submit, the Search Service will perform a person search using the criteria that you entered in this field.
+Upon clicking submit, the Search Service will perform a person search using the criteria that you entered.

 If a number is entered, the service will search for and return a JSON formatted string for any records that have that number as its Primary Key.
 There should only be one, but the interface is built to return any and all matches, leaving the data integrity to be handled where it should be.